2019-2020 School Packages

 We offer amazing education cultural packages for school groups from local primary schools through to universities.
 Each tour includes a Marae welcoming (Powhiri) learn tikanga marae (protocols and practises) , whilst visiting Te Hana Te Ao Marama.

-We can also tailor trips around the educational and cultural needs of your specific group.
+Your program can be tailor made to suit your groups needs.
 If you would like to know more about your options please apply within.

 NZ School of Social Entrepreneurs